Regulated RetailOperator playbook

 If you run dispensaries across two or three states, you’re running two or three state systems (often Metrc + Metrc + BioTrack, or Metrc + MJ Platform).
 The procurement layer should normalize the operator experience above the state-system difference: the buyer in Oregon and the buyer in Washington should see the same Receive screen, the same vendor license expiry dashboard, the same FEFO picking, the same audit-ready receipt history.
 State-system specifics live below the line where the operator doesn’t care.

-That normalization is the multi-state operator’s single biggest lever for training, audit consistency, and SOPs.
-A single Receive flow across every state beats five state-specific SOPs every time.
+That normalization is one of the multi-state operator's biggest levers for training, audit consistency, and SOPs.
+A single Receive flow across states is easier to train and audit than five disconnected state-specific workflows.

 A 60-second state-reporting diagnostic